PapaZola510/Port-Scanner-Python/README.md

 script attempts to connect to the ports and reports back what ports open

 ## Features:
--Scans the common used ports
+- Scans the common used ports
--accepts domains and IP addresses
+- Accepts domains and IP addresses
--Used python sockets to attempt connections
+- Used python sockets to attempt connections
--displays the open ports after scanning
+- Displays the open ports after scanning

-## code to run: " py port_scanner.py <target>"
+## code to run:
-run in terminal vscode
+py port_scanner.py <target> (run in terminal vscode)

 ## example of output: